Born in 1947 in China, but raised in Taiwan, Hsiao-hsien Hou

 Jack.
 Vicky moves to Japan, crashing at her Japanese friends in the mountains,

 perhaps hoping to find a clue of what happened to Jack.

 Now it's been ten years since she left Hao-Hao.

-    Cafe Lumiere (2003) is a quiet domestic drama a` la Ozu.
+Cafe Lumiere (2003) is a quiet domestic drama meant as a tribute to Ozu.